-This can be a fairly long wiring run.
-Bear in mind that the further away your battery is from the switch panel, the greater the voltage drop your wiring has to contend with.
+It can be a reasonably long wiring run.
+Bear in mind that the further away your battery is from the switch panel, the greater the voltage drop your wiring has to contend.
 You can minimize the voltage drop by using a large cable.

 Also, the two conductors are typically thick as they have to carry your combined electrical loads.
-For small boats, 12 AWG wires would work.
-In larger boats, 10 AWG is normal.
-8 AWG is overkill except for boats that are 30 feet or longer.
+For small boats, 12 AWG wires would work, 10 AWG is normal in larger vessels, and 8 AWG is overkill except for 30 feet or longer boats.

-Note that if your switch panel does not come with circuit breakers, you will need a fuse block right before the panel and then conductors from each panel to each fuse.
-Many boat electricians recommend ordering circuit breakers with your switch panel to make installing and maintaining the panel easier.
+Note that if your switch panel does not come with circuit breakers, you will need a fuse block right before the board and then conductors from each board to each fuse.
+Many boat electricians recommend ordering circuit breakers with your switch panel to make installing and maintaining the board easier.

-Whether you are using circuit breakers or fuses, these overcurrent protection devices should be installed as close as is practically possible to the circuit’s power source.
+Whether you are using circuit breakers or fuses, it should install these overcurrent protection devices as close as is practically possible to the circuit’s power source.

-The main house battery positive conductor feeds directly to the switch panel.
+The principal house battery positive conductor feeds directly to the switch panel.
 On the other hand, the negative goes to the negative busbar, where you eventually attach the load negatives.

 5. Install Terminal Block

-When you wire the switch panel, it will be easier for you to install the boat wiring harnesses with pre-installed heat shrink labels and ring terminals.
-This fits onto a terminal block.
+It will be easier for you to install the boat wiring harnesses with pre-installed heat shrink labels and ring terminals when you wire the switch panel, and it fits onto a terminal block.

 6. Load Wiring to Busbar and Terminal Block